 1. The Police and Sanitation Officer is responsible for the organization and instruction of the police details under his command.
 He is responsible to the SUC for the cleaning and sanitation of weather decks occupied by troops, troop heads, day rooms, troop recreation areas and troop area ladders and companionways, and all other troop areas except troop galleys, troop mess, and the hospital area.
 Assistant police and sanitation officers (including compartment commanders), shall be responsible for designated areas, including troop compartments, heads and washrooms, open decks, public areas, ladderwells, offices, library, and recreation areas.
 Orderlies shall be assigned to troop heads and washrooms from 1600 to 2400 daily, or as deemed necessary.
 The police and sanitation officer shall ensure that policing of areas under his jurisdiction is completed prior to the daily inspection and, by periodic inspections each day, including Sunday, shall ensure that they are kept clean and orderly at all times.
-The police and sanitation officer shall accompany the ship's inspection team on ~~SENIOR~~ ^{SENIOR} inspections, and assistant police and sanitation officers shall stand by their inspections.
-The Police and Sanitation Officer ~~NCO~~ is not concerned with the policing of the mess hall or the cabin passenger areas, which are the responsibility of the ship's Chief Steward.
-He will be responsible for the complete and proper policing of his areas before the daily inspection and will accompany the inspection team on the daily inspection. ^{have the Senior P&S NCO} a.
-Requisition the required number of men for the police and sanitation detail from the Troop Adjutant, maintain a roster thereof, and report all instances of absenteeism or dereliction of duty to the SUC for investigation or disciplinary action.
+The police and sanitation officer shall accompany the ship's inspection team on inspections, and assistant police and sanitation officers shall stand by their respective areas.
+The Police and Sanitation Officer is not concerned with the policing of the mess hall or the cabin passenger areas, which are the responsibility of the ship's Chief Steward.
+He will be responsible for the complete and proper policing of his areas before the daily inspection and will accompany the inspection team on the daily inspection.

-2. Duties of the Police and Sanitation Officer (and Senior P&S NCO)
+2. Duties of the Police and Sanitation Officer